A R60 test could help SA find millions more TB patients — but will it miss most dangerous cases?

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to confirm cost comparisons between portable and lab TB diagnostic machines.
+No evidence found in web searches or Wikipedia to verify the cost comparison between portable and lab TB diagnostic machines.

 “The WHO recommends 'sputum pooling' as a cost-saving measure for TB testing.”